SPH Media

 SPH Media Trust (SMT), trading as SPH Media, is a mass media company in Singapore.
 It was incorporated on 19 July 2021 as a company limited by guarantee, having been spun off from Singapore Press Holdings as part of a restructuring.
-It owns several major newspapers in the country, including the English-language The Straits Times and The Business Times, Chinese-language Lianhe Zaobao and Shin Min Daily News, Malay-language Berita Harian, and the Tamil Murasu.
+It owns several major newspapers in the country, including the English-language The Straits Times and The Business Times, Chinese-language Lianhe Zaobao and Shin Min Daily News, Malay-language Berita Harian, and the Tamil-language Tamil Murasu.
 The company also publishes magazines and operates five radio stations.

 It forms part of a duopoly of the country's mass media, alongside the state-owned enterprise Mediacorp.
 SPH Media has over 2,500 employees, including a team of approximately 1,000 journalists, including correspondents operating around the world.